Warlander/warlander.github.io/index.md

 ﻿Hello!
 I'm **Maciej Cyranowicz** also better known online as **Warlander**.
-Game developer by passion and trade, gamer, maker and caretaker of guinea pigs.
+Game developer by passion and trade, gamer, maker, and caretaker of guinea pigs.

 Unity game engine expert with 6 years of professional engine experience.
 Currently based in **Copenhagen, Denmark**.